Edema

 1. Localized edema: Local inflammatory edema is characterized by pain, warming, and erythema.
 Edema due to impaired venous drainage is usually asymmetric (except for superior vena cava syndrome) and painless.
 Clinical examination may reveal features of DVT.
 Prolonged venous edema leads to trophic changes in the skin.
 Allergic edema develops rapidly, is pale and painless, and resolves quickly.
 If venous obstruction is a possibility (based on the patient’s history and physical examination), compression ultrasonography (CUS) may be used for initial evaluation.
 If there is a suggestion of obstruction within the pelvis, computed tomography (CT) may be of use.

-2. Generalized edema: Significant generalized edema occurs in patients with advanced heart failure, nephrotic syndrome, or acute or chronic liver disease.
+2. Generalized edema: Significant generalized edema occurs in patients with advanced HF, nephrotic syndrome, or acute or chronic liver disease.
 These conditions cause major fluid retention and significant weight gain, which may be accompanied by pleural effusion or ascites.
 In patients who are able to walk, edema usually starts in the lower limbs, while in bedridden patients it affects the sacral area.
 The edema is usually pitting (applying pressure with a finger produces a pit that disappears slowly).
 Diagnostic workup depends on the clinical situation.

 Generally, the history and physical examination are very helpful in differentiating various organ diseases that manifest with generalized edema.
 Initial laboratory and imaging findings include (if available) attaining a urine dipstick to evaluate for proteinuria, serum albumin level, thyroid-stimulating hormone (TSH) level, and measures of renal and liver function.
 Chest radiography, ultrasonography, and echocardiography can also be of use.